-6. Find Distinct value in the collection
+6. Find distinct value in the collection

 This returns a document that contains an array of distinct values.

-7. Text Search
+7. Text search

-- Implementation of appropriate indexes (B-Tree, Geospatial, Text) for performance improvement
+- Implementation of appropriate indexes (B-Tree, Geospatial, Text) for performance improvement.

-- One should also be able to detect performance problems using Mongo Profiler
+- One should also be able to detect performance problems using Mongo Profiler.

-Why should we use MongoDB?
+Why use MongoDB?

 - Supports Heterogeneous data